ezraisw/supercontextmenu/README.md

 ```

 #### Custom properties
 You can also add your own properties to the option object.
-This allows data to be stored on each option and be obtained later either through the `option` parameter in the action callback or the `superCm.getMenuOptions` function.
+This allows data to be stored on each option and be obtained later either through the `option` parameter in the action callback, the `this` keyword, or the `superCm.getMenuOptions` function.

 ```
 function process(option) {